WonderfulToolchain/ws-extfriend/README.md

 Special thanks to [BluRaf](https://mastodon.sdf.org/@BluRaf) for providing support and advice through my first journey into TinyUSB lands.

+## Tips

+* If you mute the USB audio device, the WonderSwan will consider the headphones as disconnected, re-enabling the internal speaker.

 ## Build Instructions

 * Copy `pico_sdk_import.cmake` from your Pico-SDK installation to the repository's root.